The Cupcake Effect: Too Many Links, Not Enough Content

 Good Links, Bad Links and Cupcakes, the Enemy

 What we’ve got right now is a prime example of the cupcake effect in action.
 Links on top of links with little text content.

 There are probably 200 links to these resources on the home page.
 There are about 25 categories that these resources are divided by.
 Some of them are subcategories of other categories — which is to say organization is lacking.
 Obviously, this page is employing bad SEO practices; topic relevance isn’t especially clear.
 But more importantly, it’s providing a sub optimal user experience.
 Kinda like this:

 It goes without saying that linking to content both on-site and off-site is good.
 Critical.
 The stuff the web is built on.
 But link abuse has led to too many junk sites.
 If you’re pointing to another location on the web, explain what it is that the link leads to that would be useful to your visitor.

 Siloing for User Experience

-If you find yourself with a cupcake problem on your hands, there’s a solution.
-Silo the site.
+If you find yourself with a cupcake problem on your hands, then don’t worry – there’s a solution.
+Silo the website.
 This involves planning the themes covered by the site, organizing the site based on those themes, and providing adequate content to support those themes.